-Gabby Harrison is a third-year student majoring in Nutritional Sciences and minoring in Psychology.
+Gabby Harrison is a fourth-year student majoring in Nutritional Sciences and minoring in Psychology.
 She has had an interest in food and health from a young age and owes much of her respect for nutrition to her mother, a Registered Dietitian.
-Gabby is a Student Nutritionist with the Rutgers Healthy Dining Team, where she and other Nutritional Science undergraduates collaborate under the guidance of Dr. Peggy Policastro, RDN.
+Gabby is the Student Director of the Rutgers Healthy Dining Team, where she and other Nutritional Science undergraduates collaborate under the guidance of Dr. Peggy Policastro, RDN.
 With the Rutgers Healthy Dining Team, Gabby writes and reviews weekly nutrition newsletters, educates students at interactive booths and Dining Services events, and conducts research.
-She is a Peer Instructor of a First Year Interest Group Seminar (FIGS) titled Exploring Nutrition where she teaches a class of 25 first year students about both opportunities for success at Rutgers and topics in nutrition.
-Through her experiences with the Rutgers Healthy Dining Team and FIGS, Gabby has enjoyed mentoring and educating students about nutrition and health.
-Gabby is also the Community Service Chair of the Douglass Student Recruitment Network, a recent inductee of Kappa Omicron Nu, the National Honor Society for Nutritional Sciences, and a Certified Home Health Aide with Bayada Home Health Care.
+Gabby is also part of the Douglass Student Recruitment Network and a member of Kappa Omicron Nu, the National Honor Society for Nutritional Sciences.
 Gabby's passion for quality healthcare and education motivates her to pursue her goal of completing a Dietetic Internship to become a Registered Dietitian.
 She is honored and excited to represent the New Jersey Institute for Food, Nutrition, and Health as a Student Ambassador.

-Taylor Viana is a second year student at Rutgers University.
-She is majoring in Nutrition, dietetics option, and hoping to pursue a minor in psychology.
-In addition to being an IFNH Ambassador, Taylor is on the RU Healthy Dining Team where she works in a small group of student nutritionists in order to educate students about the healthy dining options available at Rutgers as well as conduct research under the guidance of Dr. Peggy Policastro, RDN.
-Taylor is also involved in the RU Nutrition Club, a club dedicated to learning about nutrition and passing on that information, and the Healthy Kids of New Brunswick, a group that works with Youth Empowerment Services of New Brunswick to teach the children about health, nutrition, and exercise.
+Taylor Viana is a third year student at Rutgers University, majoring in Nutritional Sciences, Dietetics option, and hoping to pursue a minor in psychology.
+In addition to being an IFNH Ambassador, Taylor is a member of the RU Healthy Dining Team, where she works with a small group of Student Nutritionists to educate students about the healthy dining options available at Rutgers, as well as conduct research under the guidance of Dr. Peggy Policastro, RDN.
+Taylor is also Vice President of The Healthy Kids of New Brunswick, a group that works with Youth Empowerment Services of New Brunswick to teach the children about health, nutrition, and exercise.
 Furthermore, she lives in Helyar House, the only cooperative living community at Rutgers.
-The students who live here earn scholarships and not only cook and clean together but grow their own food in a greenhouse, take care of various animals including chickens and rabbits, and maintain an environmental focus through composting.
-She is thrilled about the opportunity to work with many other talented students as well as knowledgeable staff and learn from everyone's interdisciplinary experiences.
-She is honored to represent the IFNH and be of service to the rest of the team.
+The students who live at Helyer not only cook and clean together, but grow their own food in a greenhouse, take care of various animals including chickens and rabbits, and maintain an environmental focus through composting.
+She is thrilled about the opportunity to work with many other talented IFNH Student Ambassadors, as well as knowledgeable staff, and learn from everyone's interdisciplinary experiences.
+She is honored to represent the IFNH and be of service to the IFNH.